juancotrino/API_sensors/readme.md

 ## Installation

-Simply create a local virtual environment with Python 3.8.13 in a new directory, and from there install this tool by executing the following command:
+Simply create a local virtual environment with Python 3.8.13 in a new directory.
+This directory should contain all the files of this package inside (regular download or cloning the repository), and from there, install this tool by executing the following command in the terminal:

 ```
 pip install -r requirements.txt